We're usually deep in NIH studies for about 1-2 hours a day for CBD.

 To translate this...CBD calmed the process that breaks down tryptophan.

-Remember that chronic inflammation is our goal here for anxiety.
+Remember that chronic inflammation is our target here for anxiety.

 What about serotonin and CBD?